 This activity is also relevant to nurse practitioners, registered nurses, physician assistants, registered pharmacists, and other health professionals.

-Representatives and employees of commercial companies (eg, pharmaceutical, diagnostic, medical products, advertising, insurance, investment, communications firms) must contact the IAS–USA regarding registration procedures.
+Representatives and employees of commercial companies (eg, pharmaceutical, diagnostic, medical products, advertising, insurance, investment, and communications firms) must contact the IAS–USA regarding registration procedures.

 Cancellation requests must be made 8 or more days before the date of an activity.
 All refunds will be processed minus a $15.00 processing charge.
 Regrettably, any cancellation requests received within a week before the course will not be eligible for the partial refund.